linkthrow/ProfanityFilter/README.md

 Profanity Filter takes strings as input and removes any bad curse words that the string might have.
 It check the string for specific blacklist which must match as a sperate word to be considered as a curse word.
 If a curse word is found, then it will replace the curse word with a censor character the user chooses (default is *).

+This package is intended to used with Laravel.
+Tested and working with laravel 5.1.

 ## Install

 Via Composer